The Essenes

 §

-OSSAEANS (Ossuary)/ NAZARENES (Nazara-sprout (branch)
+OSSAEANS (Ossuary)/ NAZARENES (Nazara-sprout, or branch)

 The Qumran Essenes are known as the Ossaeans.
 The establishment of Qumran (Q’um Ran) is believed to have originated in 150 BC.

 The law and only the law, might describe the position of the Scribal Authority.* One must remember that the original separation was due to the Temple priest’s corruption and Hellenistic syncretism.
-Certainly, they would believe, that the return to the basics, especially for priestly training, would reside in formalism and the formal study and application of the law.
+Certainly, they would believe that the return to the basics, especially for priestly training, would reside in formalism and the formal study and application of the law.
 Since Ezra, the scribes had continued to gain influence and were later taken as the highest authority within Judaism, and just as certainly they would believe they should lead the way back from syncretism into holiness and purity.

 Essene=scribes/lawyers, Kegel Companion Bible.